-This uses a sequence of demand state updates: \begin{enumerate} \item Denote $P^{(1)}_{S'} \defeq P^{\mathrm{before}}_{S'}$.
+We give a sketch of the argument via the following sequence of demand state updates: \begin{enumerate} \item Denote $P^{(1)}_{S'} \defeq P^{\mathrm{before}}_{S'}$.
 First, we deal with demands that originated inside $L$, \ie, with the demand states $P^{(1)}_{L'}=\sum_{i}{P_{L'_i}}$, where $L=\bigcup_i{L_i}$.
 We move the demands of $P^{(1)}_{L'}$ that reside on $X_Y\cap L'$ to $X_F$, using the flow guaranteed by Property~\ref{prop-2} of Theorem~\ref{theorem:merge-phase-part2}.
-This flow is routable in the graph and in particular, by Fact~\ref{fact:congestion_implies_respecting_cut}, respected by the graph. \item Then, we use the all-to-all multi-commodity flow problem on $X_F$ to update the demand state and spread the demands uniformly on $X_F$.
-By Theorem \ref{theorem:merge-phase_part1} we know that this problem is respected by the graph.
+This flow is routable in the graph with congestion $O(\frac{\alpha}{\uptau})$ and in particular, by Fact~\ref{fact:congestion_implies_respecting_cut}, is $\Omega(\frac{\uptau}{\alpha})$-respected by the graph.
+At this point, nodes in $X_F$ have $O(\frac{\alpha}{\uptau})$ load. \item Then, we use a scaled all-to-all demand matrix on $X_F$ to update the demand state and spread the demands uniformly on $X_F$.
+By Theorem \ref{theorem:merge-phase_part1} we know that this problem is $\Omega(\frac{\uptau}{\alpha\log n})$-respected by the graph.
 This means that positive and negative demands of the same commodity cancel out, and we are only left with demand that has to enter or leave the cluster $L$.
-Because $L$ is a node in the hierarchical decomposition tree $T$ and $P$ is respected by $T$, the total amount of leftover demand is at most $\capacity_G(L, V\setminus L)$. \item Then, we use the reverse flow from step (1) to route the demands back to $X_Y$.\footnote{In fact, we route to only some edges of $Y$ (see the proof for details).} \item Finally, we take all the demands that are currently on $X_Y$ (either from $P_{R'_i} \defeq P^{(1)}_{S'} - P^{(1)}_{L'}$ or the resulting updated demands), and use the flow ensured by Property~\ref{prop-1} of Theorem~\ref{theorem:merge-phase-part2} to route them to $X_B$.
+Because $L$ is a node in the hierarchical decomposition tree $T$ and $P$ is respected by $T$, the total amount of leftover demand is at most $\capacity_G(L, V\setminus L)$. \item Then, we apply the reverse demand transformations from step (1) to move the demands back to $X_Y$.\footnote{In fact, the demands are moved to only some edges of $Y$ (see the proof for details).} \item Finally, we take all the demands that are currently on $X_Y$ (either from $P_{R'} \defeq P^{(1)}_{S'} - P^{(1)}_{L'}$ or the resulting updated demands), and use the flow ensured by Property~\ref{prop-1} of Theorem~\ref{theorem:merge-phase-part2} to route them to $X_B$.